aadharna/UntouchableThunder/README.md

 		- More likely an EA, I am just more familiar with RL
 			- I am currently doing some background reading on EAs.

-The result here is that we generate problems (aka levels) along with their solutions.
+The result here is that we generate problems (aka levels) along with their solutions (trained agents).
+As we can trace the lineage of both agents and levels, it would be nice if this resulted in being able to create a "plan" of how to train the final agent to optimize the environment we're maximizing. (e.g. train in environment C and then train in environment G to get the most robust agent.)

 Things to consider: